danny-andrews/elemint/README.md

 1. No polyfills assumed or included.
 1. Smaller bundle.
 1. No lifecycle to figure out.

+### TODO

+1. Don't create a new renderer for each component instance.
+This is expensive.
+Find a way to get lighterhtml to unsubscribe from observables when the component is unmounted some other way.
+Maybe look at how event handlers are handled by lighterhtml.

 ## Aside: Google's Best Practices